kpishere/mhs52xxA/README.md

 ...1410 times..
 ```

-then you'd run the command like this to load it and turn it one :
+then you'd run the command like this to load it and turn it on :

 `mhs52xxA /dev/cu.wchusbserial1420 -c s1b0 -l a0# ~/data.txt -c s1w100 -c s1f24547 -c s1a500 -c s1b1`